msimms/OpenWorkoutWeb/README.md

 * Bug fixes.
 * More work on workout plan generation and scheduling.

+### 0.57
+* Bug fixes.
+* Added the ability to merge activities.
+* More work on workout plan generation and scheduling.

 ## Tech
 This software uses several other source projects to work properly: